ena-infrastructure/specifications/ena-oauth2-chaining.md

 1. The user is assumed to be logged in to the application in domain A. How this login was performed is out of scope for this profile.

-2. For this illustration, it is assumed that the end-user has a relationship with the authorization server, that is, at some point the user was directed to the authorization server and delegated rights to the application to access a protected resource.
+2. For this illustration, it is assumed that the end-user has a relationship with the authorization server; that is, at some point the user was directed to the authorization server, where the user was authenticated and access rights to a protected resource were authorized.

 3. The user performs an action in the application that requires the application to access a resource in domain B.